My Quiet Kitchen

 2. Scoop up ½ cup per patty.
 Place on a large, parchment-lined baking sheet.
 Bake in a preheated 400 degree oven for 30 to 32 minutes, flipping the patties after 17 minutes.

-Hint: since these veggie burgers are gluten-free, they are a bit fragile when hot, straight from the oven.
+Hint: Since these veggie burgers are gluten-free, they are a bit fragile when hot, straight from the oven.
 They will firm up as they cool, especially after chilling overnight.

 Substitutions

-• black beans - these jackfruit patties are also great with chickpeas, pinto beans, or kidney beans.
+• black beans - these jackfruit burger patties are also great with chickpeas, pinto beans, or kidney beans.

 • jackfruit - if you don't have jackfruit, use canned hearts of palm or artichoke hearts.
 Just be sure to rinse them well and squeeze out the brine, as you would with jackfruit.